We are often asked about the significance of the word ‘optometry’ in our practice title and hope the following information may help to explain.

 2. Dispensing Opticians work in an optical practice and advise people on which frame and lenses will give the best optical performance bearing in mind their individual prescription.
 They are often involved in the business side of an optical practice.

 3. Ophthalmic Opticians carry out eye examinations to determine the correct lenses best suited to satisfying that prescription.
 They also look for signs of ocular or systemic problems.
-Within the next two years they will have access to therapeutic drugs, which will enable them to treat common infections and inflammatory conditions.
+Where they have taken significant extra training, ophthalmic opticians are able to write NHS prescriptions and able to treat common infections and inflammatory conditions.
+Both Ian and Gillian have completed this training and Claire is currently working hard to complete the course.

 Since no-one uses, or can even spell, ophthalmic optician, we are all universally referred to simply as opticians.
 You will appreciate ophthalmic opticians want to differentiate themselves from opticians so that the public know which practices are properly qualified to carry out the full range of eyecare services.